-Qualitative assessment of the life cycle costs for historic monuments
+Assessment of the life cycle costs for historic monuments

-A qualitative assessment using the life cycle cost analysis during the design, planning and construction phases is available for buildings with historic monument features.
 A different assessment option for monuments is often necessary in order to reflect the specific characteristics of monument-compliant refurbishment whilst at the same time addressing their social importance.
 In the case of monuments, all measures must generally be performed which are compatible with the requirements of monument protection and monument preservation and which improve life cycle costs whilst also considering ecological quality.
-Choosing between a quantitative and a qualitative assessment (BNB_BK 2.1.1) is only possible in the case of historic monuments following consultation with the appropriate Conformity Testing Office.
+Additional expenses due to increased structural requirements can therefore be claimed as special conditions for listed buildings.